QCPOLstakepool/cardano-tip-bot/README.md

 ## How to use
 ### Direct messages
-You can send a direct message to [@CardanoTipBot](https://twitter.com/CardanoTipBot) to view information about your wallet:
+You can send a direct message to [@CardanoTipBot](https://twitter.com/CardanoTipBot) to create and view information about your wallet:

 1. `!info` will return the following message: